Jaffe2718/Command-Debug-DevKit/DEV.md

 ## Concepts✨

-- For 3.x version, the mod will create two socket servers, one for code completion and one for code execution, whatever the mod is for `Fabric` or `Quilt`.
+- For 3.x version, the mod will create 3 socket servers, there are used for code completion, command execution and datapack management.

   |      Server      |     Type      |                  Description                  |                                              Accepted Message                                               |   Returned Message   |
   |:----------------:|:-------------:|:---------------------------------------------:|:-----------------------------------------------------------------------------------------------------------:|:--------------------:|